 But first, what exactly is a weight loss surgeon?

-A weight loss surgeon should have completed medical school and residency training in general surgical specialties such as thoracic, cardiovascular, colorectal, or plastic surgery.
-Weight loss surgeons may also be called bariatric surgeons or obesity doctors because bariatrics is the branch of medicine that deals with bariatric surgery.
+Generally, weight loss surgeons are trained in general surgical specialties such as thoracic, cardiovascular, colorectal, and plastic surgery.
+Due to the fact that bariatrics deals with bariatric surgery, weight loss surgeons may also be called bariatric surgeons or obesity doctors.

 We believe that weight loss surgeons are not miracle workers – you can’t simply walk up to them and get bariatric surgery without any preparation or planning.
 You need to be your weight loss surgeon’s partner in this process because they cannot do it alone!